Africa

 Day 3

-This afternoon transfer to Capital Park Station in Pretoria, arriving in good time to board the luxury Rovos Rail train for its AFRICAN TRILOGY journey.
+This afternoon transfer to Capital Park Station in Pretoria, arriving in good time to board the luxury Rovos Rail train for its African Trilogy journey.

 Relax and enjoy the elegance of luxury 5-star train travel of a bygone age, as you settle in to your wood-panelled coach for your rail journey through South Africa and eSwatini (Swaziland), before continuing through the vast Kalahari to Namibia.
 Enjoy fine cuisine and outstanding personal service as you travel over 3,000 miles through some of Southern Africa’s most spectacular scenery.